Weather of 2010: May 20–26: Middle East

 A large dust storm swept across both Libya and Egypt on May 26.

 May 27–30

 On May 30, Guatemalan President Alvaro Colom declared a ‘state of calamity’ as the first tropical storm of the Eastern Pacific hurricane season, Hurricane Agatha flooded about 600 homes and killed 12 people the day after a volcanic eruption.
 The rain made the volcanic ash set like concrete on and around Guatemala City and the city's main airport.
 A total of thirteen people had already died in El Salvador the day before.
-In El Salvador, one person drowned when a river flooded, according to civil protection agency spokesman Armando Vividor.
 People living in or traveling to flood zones in the capital and five other cities were to relocate to shelters, according to a statement on the civil protection agency's website.
-The Miami-based National Hurricane Centre issued an advisory that the storm had strengthened, with maximum sustained winds of 45 mph or more predicted during the next 48 hours.
+The Miami-based National Hurricane Center issued an advisory that the storm had strengthened, with maximum sustained winds of 45 mph or more predicted during the next 48 hours.